 If you or someone you're caring for is at high risk of flu-related complications and you suspect the flu, call the doctor.
-For those at high risk of flu-related complications or who have severe disease, there's a greater chance that the flu might lead to pneumonia, bronchitis, sinus infections and, rarely, hospitalization or death.
-It can also worsen chronic health problems such as asthma and congestive heart failure.
+For those at high risk of flu-related complications or who have severe flu, there's a greater chance that the flu might lead to pneumonia, bronchitis, sinus infections, and, rarely, hospitalization or death.
+The flu can also worsen chronic health problems such as asthma and congestive heart failure.

 You have an increased risk of flu-related complications if you:

 - Are pregnant or have given birth in the past two weeks

 - Are younger than 19 years of age and are receiving long-term aspirin therapy

 - Have certain chronic medical conditions, including lung diseases such as asthma, an airway abnormality, heart disease, diabetes, neurological or neurodevelopmental disease, metabolic disorders, and kidney, liver or blood disease

 - Have a weakened immune system due to factors such as long-term use of steroids or other immunosuppressants, HIV, organ transplant, blood cancer, or cancer being treated with chemotherapy